monika-kotus/ViCom/README.md

    **OpenAI** was then employed to read through abstracts and produce relevant themes and expert keywords.
 Who doesn’t want a robot telling us our life’s work in bullet points?

 4. **Similarity Computation**
-   We tally up how many keywords each pair of researchers shares—like counting how many matching socks you’ve got in the laundry.
+  I tally up how many keywords each pair of researchers shares—like counting how many matching socks you’ve got in the laundry.

 5. **Web App Visualization**
-   Finally, we created a **Streamlit** + **Folium** web app to:
+   Finally, I created a **Streamlit** + **Folium** web app to:
    - Show a map of where each researcher is located.
    - Draw lines for existing collaborations (blue/green lines).
    - Visualize potential collaborations via purple arcs.